4spirit@gmail.com

 (Bob Sorge, Oasis House Ministries)

-it would make quite a boring story.
+If our lives were perfect and all things went well without any hitches, it would make quite a boring story.
 But with things moving along a merry road, and then all of a sudden injustice, surprises, unfulfilled visions, disappointments, then another surprise... it is going on the path of a great story.
 Plots, subplots with unexpected turn of events... it builds, grows, twists and turns.
 We enjoy a story that has an ending that surprises us, catches us off guard, creates curiosity on what will happen next.
 That's the average person's life.
 When God is with us, He works with us through all these facets of our lives.

-on how God so uniquely took us through all aspects, unexpectancies, disappointments, tragedies, complexities of our lives.
+He is building a story in us.
+A story we can tell others on how God so uniquely took us through all aspects, unexpectancies, disappointments, tragedies, complexities of our lives.
 A story that encourages others through our unexpected turn of events we can expect God to be with us and come through with a surprise, a twist, a fulfillment, and mission we never would have expected.

 But the thing God is up to is building our faith.
 He is our author and He is the perfecter of our faith.
 The longer the answer waits to come, the more He is building faith.
 Abraham waited 40 years for his answer to the promise.
 The whole time, through ups and downs, hills and valleys, Abraham's faith grew strong.
 This timeline built Abraham's faith.
 The delay grew His faith.